niesfisch/tokenreplacer/README.md

 Token Replacer is a simple and small Java Library that helps replacing tokens in strings.

-You can replace tokens with simple static strings, "on-the-fly" generated strings. you can even pass arguments to the generator which makes it pretty powerful.
+You can replace tokens with simple static strings or strings generated "on-the-fly". you can even pass arguments to the generator which makes it pretty powerful.

 Have a look at [some samples](http://github.com/niesfisch/tokenreplacer/blob/master/src/test/java/de/marcelsauer/tokenreplacer/TokenReplacerIntegrationTest.java)